Ten Big Reasons Your Workplace Might Not Be a Nice Workplace

-Despite efforts to promote open door policies, and make it clear that upper managers are “people persons,” many workplaces aren’t as nice as they present themselves as being.
+Despite efforts to promote open door policies, and make it clear that upper management are all “people persons,” many workplaces aren’t as nice as they present themselves as being.
+According to the American Institute of Corporate Kindness, here are ten reasons your workplace might not be very nice:

 • When a birthday cake is brought in, three fourths is immediately confiscated to be served to the vice presidents.